atahar123/first-terraform/README.md

 # Terraform

-- Terraform is an Orchestration Tool, that is part of IaaS.
+- Terraform is an Orchestration Tool, that is part of IaC.

+- IaC gets sent to IaaS, which reads the IaC and makes the infrastructure.

 - Chef and Packer are more on the side of Config Management and create immutable AMI's.